bioboot/bimm143_W18/lectures.md

 <a name="6"></a>
 <br>

-## 6: Working with Unix
+## 6: Working with R
-**Topics**: Bioinformatics on the command line, Redirection, streams and pipes, Workflows for batch processing, Shell scripting, Organizing computational projects.
+**Topics**: More on R objects and functions, Import data in various formats (both local and from online sources), Writing your own R functions.

 **Goal**:
 - Use existing programs at the UNIX command line to analyze bioinformatics data,